sandman72/Fauxmoesp/README.md

 Amazon Alexa support for ESP8266 and ESP32 devices.

-Original Code by Xose Pérez <xose dot perez at gmail dot com>  https://bitbucket.org/xoseperez/fauxmoesp

-Additional ESP32 Code by Frank Hellmann <frank at vfx dot to>

 This is a library for ESP8266/ESP32-based devices that emulates a Belkin WeMo device and thus allows you to control them using this protocol, in particular from Alexa-powered devices like the Amazon Echo or the Dot.

-This library is a port of Maker Musings' [Fauxmo Python library][6].

 **Current Version is 2.3.0**, this version shows some backwards incompatibilities with version 1.0.0.
 Check the examples to rewrite your code if you were using a previous version and read the [changelog](CHANGELOG.md).

+## Origin

+This library is a port of Maker Musings' [Fauxmo Python library][6].

+ESP8266 Code by Xose Pérez <xose dot perez at gmail dot com>  https://bitbucket.org/xoseperez/fauxmoesp

+Additional ESP32 Code by Frank Hellmann <frank at vfx dot to>

 ## Dependencies